Treatments, options and pricing

 Natural remedies such as using a saline nasal rinse, consuming local honey, or taking herbal supplements like butterbur and quercetin may help alleviate symptoms.
 However, their effectiveness varies, and they should be used in conjunction with conventional treatments.

 It's best to start treatment a few weeks before the allergy season begins, especially if you're aware of your triggers (e.g., tree or grass pollen).
-This can help minimize symptoms when pollen counts are high.
+This can help minimise symptoms when pollen counts are high.

 Most hayfever medications, like antihistamines and nasal corticosteroids, are safe for long-term use when taken as directed.
 However, it’s important to consult with a healthcare provider to ensure the best treatment plan.